Gerald Richard Barnes: Auxiliary Bishop of San Bernardino

 On January 28, 1992, Pope John Paul II appointed Barnes as the first auxiliary bishop of the diocese of San Bernardino and titular bishop of Montefiascone.
-He was consecrated on March 18, 1992, by Bishop Philip Straling, with Archbishop Patrick Flores and Bishop Curtis Guillory serving as co-consecrators.
+He was consecrated at St. Christopher Church in Moreno Valley, California, on March 18, 1992, by Bishop Philip Straling, with Archbishop Patrick Flores and Bishop Curtis Guillory serving as co-consecrators.
 Barnes selected as his episcopal motto: "Amar Es Entregarse", Spanish for "Love is a total gift of self".

-With the installation of Bishop Straling as bishop of the Diocese of Reno in June 1995, the Vatican named Barnes as the apostolic administrator of the Diocese of San Bernardino.
+With the installation of Straling as bishop of the Diocese of Reno in June 1995, the Vatican named Barnes as the apostolic administrator of San Bernardino.

 Bishop of San Bernardino

-On December 28, 1995, John Paul II appointed Barnes as the second bishop of the Diocese of San Bernardino.
+On December 28, 1995, John Paul II appointed Barnes as the second bishop of San Bernardino.
 He was installed on March 12, 1996.
 In his episcopal ministry, Barnes established the 4 Core Values and explained the diocesan vision.

 Within the United States Conference of Catholic Bishops (USCCB), Barnes chaired the Committee on Migration and Refugee Services.
 In that post, he described the "current immigration system" as responsible for "family separation, suffering, and even death" and "is morally unacceptable and must be reformed".
 He chaired the Committee on Hispanic Affairs from 1996 to 1999.